-Raised in Metter, Georgia, J.C.
-Sasser started her professional career at age twelve, hustling as a dishwasher, waitress, and cook at a truck stop off Georgia’s I-16.
-Her other professions include: envelope licker, tortoise tagger, lifeguard, Senate page, model, water-polo coach, marine biologist, plant grower, and software consultant.
-She lives in a barn on Edisto Island, South Carolina with her husband, two sons, two dogs, a school of fighting fish, and a flock of frenzied chickens.
+J.C.
+Sasser started her professional career at age 12, working as a dishwasher, waitress, and cook at a truck stop off Georgia’s I-16.
+She has worked as an envelope licker, tortoise tagger, lifeguard, Senate page, model, editor, water-polo coach, marine biologist, horticulturalist, software consultant, and Six Sigma Black Belt.
+Her debut novel, Gradle Bird, won the 2018 Southern Book Prize and the Benjamin Franklin silver medal award.
+Sasser lives in a barn on Edisto Island, South Carolina.

 Barnes & Noble Bookselling Tent

 Book-loving volunteers are essential to the Louisiana Book Festival's success.
 Whether it's escorting authors, guiding visitors, selling refreshments, working with children in the Young Readers Pavilion or other fun and rewarding assignments, the Louisiana Book Festival wants you to join the volunteer team.